 Vice President, Central East Region: Bill Russell, UE

 Vice President, Central West Region: Heather Smith, UE

 Vice President, Prairie Region: Barbara J. Andrew, UE

-Vice President, Pacific Region: Frans Compeer, UE
+Vice President, Pacific Region: Frans Compeer

 Councillor, Atlantic Region: Angela Donovan, UE